-It’s officially here!
-The Apple Watch 6 has been launched.
-It wasn’t alone for this release, though.
+The Apple Watch 6 is an oldie but goldie.
+Released in 2020, It wasn’t alone in this release, though.
 The cost-effective Apple Watch SE and a host of other iPad products have burst onto the scene alongside it.
 There was some disappointment at a lack of iPhone 12, but what we get instead is a cheaper version of the iPad and a new iPad Air 4.

-Let’s go through some of the things Apple covered about the Apple Watch 6 in their release.
+Let’s go through some of the basic things related to the Apple Watch 6.

 When was the Apple Watch 6 released?